-- (3) DMRs for attitude formation: in the third module, the synthesized social interaction features were combined with the logistic regression output from the SML-AC to formulate agents' DMRs for attitude formation. - (4) Parameter variation with SML-PV: This module involved assessing these DMRs through parameter variation experiments in the ABM.
-Optimized parameters for social interactions were selected using a C5.0 decision tree classifier, as outlined in the SML-PV (Section 3.4). - (5) Simulation of consumer attitudes: Finally, the agent-based model, now equipped with the optimized social interaction parameters, was used to simulate consumer attitudes towards EV adoption.
+- 1. SML-AC (Attitude Classifier): The first module involved constructing a logistic regression classifier (as described in Section 3.2) to identify key features associated with respondents' attitudes towards EV adoption. - 2.
+Synthesis of Social Interaction Features: The second module synthesised social interaction features, which were not present in the ONS datasets, by using ABM and incorporating insights from the AMT datasets as along with Social Influence Theory.
+These synthesised features enabled realistic social dynamics within the agent population. - 3.
+Decision-Making Rules for Attitude Formation: In the third module, the synthesised social interaction features were combined with the logistic regression output from the SML-AC to formulate agents' decision-making rules for attitude formation - 4.
+Parameter Variation with SML-PV: This module involved assessing these decision-making rules through parameter variation experiments in the ABM.
+Optimised parameters for social interactions were selected using a C5.0 decision tree classifier, as outlined in the SML-PV (Section 3.4). - 5.
+Simulation of Consumer Attitudes: Finally, the agent-based model, now equipped with the optimised social interaction parameters, was used to simulate consumer attitudes towards EV adoption.